 \section{Forms of Inter-Slice Switching in 3GPP SBA}

-Depending on the availability of the candidate S-NSSAI and the PDU Session status, both the UE-initiated inter-slice switching and the Network-triggered inter-slice switching can occur in several forms.
+Depending on the availability of the candidate S-NSSAI and the PDU session status, both the UE-initiated inter-slice switching and the network-triggered inter-slice switching can occur in several forms.
 These forms accordingly define the order of sequence of their respective protocol operations.
 We refer to these forms as different \textit{cases} of inter-slice switching.
-The sequence of the involved procedures in each case is shown in Figure \ref{fig: BlockDiagramsCombined}, and are briefly described below.
+These are briefly described below.
+The sequence of the involved procedures in each case is shown in Fig. \ref{fig: BlockDiagramsCombined}.